pjlintw/Transformer-py/README.md

 In certain cases, rather than fine-tuning the entire pre-trained model end-to-end, it can be beneficial to obtained pre-trained contextual embeddings, which are fixed contextual representations of each input token generated from the hidden layers of the pre-trained model.
 This should also mitigate most of the out-of-memory issues.

+We found that executing time of  64 minibatch size trained with maximal sequence length is pretty slow.
+The maximal sequence length, in OntoNotoes is 228, is usually an extrem case.
+We gains huge improvement on the runtime for an minibatch by using  using 63 to `max_seq_length` covering 99% of sequence length.

 ### Train the model on top of BERT